 Most adult dogs produce insufficient lactase — the enzyme needed to digest lactose in dairy.
 While some dogs tolerate small amounts of dairy, sensitive dogs consistently react poorly.

-Cheese in large amounts — Hard cheeses like cheddar have lower lactose than soft cheeses, but fat content remains high.
-Small amounts of hard cheese as occasional treats are less problematic than soft or creamy cheeses.
+Cheese in large amounts — Hard cheeses like cheddar have lower lactose than soft cheeses due to the aging process, but fat content remains high.
+Small pea-sized pieces of hard cheese as training treats are manageable for many sensitive dogs.
+Avoid soft cheeses, processed cheese slices, and cheese sauces entirely.

 The exception: Plain Greek yogurt and cottage cheese are often better tolerated because the straining and culturing process reduces lactose significantly.
-Many sensitive dogs tolerate small amounts of these without issue.
+Many sensitive dogs tolerate small amounts of these without issue — they are useful as probiotic food toppers.

 Spicy and Seasoned Foods